marjan926/cfn101-workshop/content/basics/operations/troubleshooting-provisioning-errors/index.md

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 cd cfn101-workshop/code/workspace/troubleshooting-provisioning-errors
 :::
 1. Use the AWS CLI to update the stack.
-The required parameter `--template-body` have been pre-filled for you.
+The required parameters `--stack-name` and `--template-body` have been pre-filled for you.
 :::code{language=shell showLineNumbers=false showCopyAction=true}
 aws cloudformation update-stack --stack-name cfn-workshop-troubleshooting-provisioning-errors --template-body file://sqs-queues.yaml --disable-rollback
 :::